 To celebrate the February 11 United Nations’ International Day of Women and Girls in Science, BrightFocus hosted a discussion featuring the three women leading its scientific grants program.
-The panelists were Diane Bovenkamp, PhD, Vice President of Scientific Affairs, Preeti Subramanian, PhD, Director of Scientific Programs (Vision), and Sharyn Rossi, PhD, Director of Scientific Programs (Neuroscience).
+The panelists were Diane Bovenkamp, PhD, Vice President of Scientific Affairs, Preeti Subramanian, PhD, Director of Vision Science Research, and Sharyn Rossi, PhD, Director of Neuroscience Research.
 The panel was moderated by Tonya M. Matthews, PhD, a biomedical engineer who is associate provost and STEM education leader at Wayne State University and a member of the BrightFocus Foundation Board of Directors

 Bovenkamp and Subramanian, biochemists, and Rossi, a neuroscientist, spoke about their respective “origin stories” as scientists, all mentioning an early interest and fascination with science that only grew over time.
 Subramanian, in particular, discussed how she was ultimately led to research despite initially thinking she would have a career in medicine.
 Both Bovenkamp and Matthews also have family history in science.
 A common thread of the BrightFocus team is they have broad experience in the lab working on different types of projects, so they are able to “talk the language of almost all of our scientists that we’re funding,” said Bovenkamp, which helps them encourage scientists of all kinds to “think beyond their disease silo” and develop innovative ideas.

 Matthews noted how all three women are not just scientists, they are also leaders in charge of major research grants programs.
 BrightFocus is a premier source of private research funding to defeat Alzheimer’s, macular degeneration, and glaucoma, currently managing a global portfolio of over 220 scientific projects, a nearly $50 million investment.